 When I originally drafted this article, Valentine's Day was coming up, and this was meant to be a humorous post that called attention to a serious subject.
 It gradually morphed into an advice article.
 People who have survived toxic relationships can, understandably, have difficulty finding much humor in the ordeal.

 There's a big difference between love and Stockholm syndrome.
 Love is given freely, by choice.
-In the case of psychopaths, you do not "love" them for their "good side”, because they do not have a good side.
+In the case of psychopaths, you do not "love" them for their "good side" because they do not have a good side.
 That's a mask they wear, an act.
 Understanding this is key to successfully escaping, staying gone, and learning how to avoid abusive personalities in the future.

 Just to be clear, I'm not knocking romantic relationships.
-I just want people to be sure that the person they become involved with is a decent human being who is capable of love, empathy, compassion, etc. and not a controlling, manipulative, gold-digging, soul-sucking ghoul.
+I just want people to be sure that the person they become involved with is a decent human being who is capable of love, empathy, compassion, etc., and not a controlling, manipulative, gold-digging, soul-sucking ghoul.
 Abuse is not limited to violence; it can be verbal and psychological.
 Emotional scars sometimes run much deeper than physical ones.

-NOTE I have a tendency to point out women abusing men.
+Note: I have a tendency to point out women abusing men.
 This is because it DOES happen, and I want to make people aware of it.
-I think that women get away with more, because people don't want to believe that we are capable of doing any real damage to another.
-The truth is though, men and women alike can be victims.
+I think that women get away with more because people don't want to believe that we are capable of doing any real damage to another.
+The truth is, though, men and women alike can be victims.

 Have you ever been in a toxic relationship?

-Committing to A Sociopath: Your Initiation Into Insanity
+Committing to a Sociopath: Your Initiation Into Insanity

 Ah, they can be so charming at first.
 They can convince you that they are the best thing to ever happen to you, the answer to your prayers, everything you could ever hope for in a mate.
 But if their mask of sanity hasn't slipped a time or two before you marry them, it inevitably will come all the way off sometime afterward.

 These highly dysfunctional monsters rarely ever say what they mean, and wedding vows are no exception.
-When you marry a personality disorder, you may as well vow to sacrifice your own health and to acquiesce to her every demand until she grows tired of you or until you drop dead, because that's basically how she interprets your legal commitment.
+When you marry a personality disorder, you may as well vow to sacrifice your own health and to acquiesce to her every demand until she grows tired of you or until you drop dead because that's basically how she interprets your legal commitment.
 I now pronounce you victim and succubus.
 You may kiss the beast.

-1. PLAN YOUR ESCAPE Seek out a qualified attorney, do everything you can to protect your money and property, and basically just get everything in order.
+- Plan your escape: Seek out a qualified attorney, do everything you can to protect your money and property, and basically just get everything in order.

-3. TELL TRUSTED FRIENDS AND RELATIVES THAT YOU ARE PLANNING TO LEAVE YOUR TOXIC MATE Tell only those whom you are certain will not side with your abuser.
+- Tell trusted friends and relatives that you are planning to leave your toxic partner: Tell only those whom you are certain will not side with your abuser.
 These people will be your support network.

-4. EXIT AS PEACEFULLY AS POSSIBLE If at all possible, take your personal belongings and get out while your mate is not home.
+- Exit as peacefully as possible: If at all possible, take your personal belongings and get out while your mate is not home.
 Otherwise, have one or more of your support group with you to act as a witness.
 If your spouse has violent tendencies, it’s probably a good idea to have a police officer present while you gather your belongings.

-6. CONSIDER TELLING YOUR BOSS Once you remove yourself from your crazy clown, be prepared for that person to try to sabotage your life.
+- Consider telling your boss: Once you remove yourself from your crazy clown, be prepared for that person to try to sabotage your life.
 Getting you fired (by calling repeatedly, slandering you, making threats, etc.) will be one of the first routes they take, so you may want to warn your boss.